AWegnerGitHub/awegnergithub.github.io-content/2023_06_05_stackexchange_mod_strike.md

 ## My feelings on this

 I've been on Stack Overflow and Stack Exchange for over 13 years.
 I've been a moderator on the network since 2014 and on Stack Overflow since 2017.
 I've [written about Stack Overflow a bit over the years][1].
 I've participated in [Charcoal][7], the spam fighting community since 2015ish.
-This project has automatically flagged more than 86,000 posts across the network since 2016.
+[Charcoal has automatically flagged more than 86,000 posts across the network since 2016][8].

 I've applied to several jobs at Stack Exchange.
 I've interviewed for a couple positions.
 I have spent _a lot_ of time with the network, the community, moderators, and employees making this a great place for internet users to find their answers.